bakdata/streams-bootstrap/README.md

 - `--labeled-output-topics`: Additional labeled output topics if you need to specify multiple topics with different message types (`String=String>[,<String=String>...]`)

-- `--group-id`: Unique application ID to use for Kafka Streams.
+- `--application-id`: Unique application ID to use for Kafka Streams.
 Can also be provided by implementing `StreamsApp#getUniqueAppId()`

 - `--volatile-group-instance-id`: Whether the group instance id is volatile, i.e., it will change on a Streams shutdown.